-- § 3.
-On the basis of a reasoned report, a public oral thesis defense may be imposed on the student concerned. - § 4.
-If all students are required to conduct a public oral thesis defense, the supplementary faculty teaching and examination regulations shall specify whether the student is to receive a qualitative assessment prior to the defense.

-The student does not need to be informed of the qualitative assessment.

-- § 5.
-The supplementary faculty regulations may set out a procedure to deviate from the public nature of the oral defense.
-The decision to abolish the public nature of the defense must at all times be justified by extraordinary circumstances. - § 6.
-The supplementary faculty teaching and examination regulations may establish a procedure for replacing a supervisor or assessor who cannot attend the oral defense due to circumstances beyond his control or reason of legal impediment.
+- § 2.
+If the regulations do not call for a public oral thesis defence, students are allowed access, on request, to their supervisor's and assessors' reasoned report and the proposed exam mark.
+On the basis of the report, students may decide to request a public oral defence of their thesis before the supervisor and assessors concerned. - § 3.
+On the basis of a reasoned report, a public oral thesis defence may be imposed on the student concerned. - § 4.
+If all students are required to conduct a public oral thesis defence, the supplementary faculty teaching and examination regulations shall specify whether the student is to receive a qualitative assessment prior to the defence. - § 5.
+The supplementary faculty regulations may set out a procedure to deviate from the public nature of the oral defence.
+The decision to abolish the public nature of the defence must at all times be justified by extraordinary circumstances. - § 6.
+The supplementary faculty teaching and examination regulations may establish a procedure for replacing a supervisor or assessor who cannot attend the oral defence due to circumstances beyond his control or reason of legal impediment.